Home › Know More

 Due to geological processes like erosion, sedimentation and glacial activity, these natural harbours eliminate the need for breakwaters and lead to calmer conditions within the harbour.

-Now that we have understood what a natural harbour is, let’s find out about the ten largest natural ports in the world.
+Now that we understand what a natural harbour is, let’s explore the 10 largest natural ports in the world based on their size.

 Cork Port is 15 nm from the Celtic Sea and lies on the southern coast of Ireland.
 It comprises the areas of Cobh, Whitegate and Ringaskiddy.
 It is also close to the shipping lanes leading to northern Europe.